 One of the most pervasive myths about solar energy is that it’s too expensive.
 This couldn’t be further from the truth!
 The cost of installing a solar system has dropped significantly in recent years, and there are many incentives available to make switching to solar even more affordable.
 Many utility companies also offer net metering programs, which allow homeowners and businesses to sell excess electricity generated by their solar systems back to the grid for credits on their electricity bills.

 Myth 2: Solar Panels Don’t Work in Cloudy Weather

 Another popular myth is that solar panels can only produce energy in sunny weather, but this simply isn’t true.
-While it is true that solar panels work best in direct sunlight, they can still generate electricity on cloudy days as well.
+While it is true that solar panels work best in direct sunlight, they can still generate electricity without direct sun light.
 In fact, some studies have even shown that solar panels produce more energy on cloudy days due to the diffuse nature of the sunlight.
 The solar panel efficiency ratings may be slightly lower on cloudy days, but the panels will still generate some electricity.

 Myth 3: Solar Energy Systems are Unattractive and Obtrusive

 Many people believe that installing a solar energy system will make their homes look unattractive or unappealing.
 While it is true that some older systems may be bulky and unsightly, modern solar panels are much more aesthetically pleasing.
 There are also many different installation options available, so you can choose the one that fits your home’s architecture and design best.
 So this myth is simply not true.

 Another common misconception is that solar panels require a lot of maintenance.
 In reality, solar panels are incredibly reliable and have few moving parts, so they don’t need to be maintained very often.
 In fact, most solar systems only need to be cleaned once or twice a year and inspected by a professional every 5-10 years.
 Maintenance is easy and affordable, so there’s no need to worry about this myth.